Staying Safe on RealSelf

 - Make sure your photos don’t show identifying marks or tattoos.
 Tip: You can always blur or crop them out before sharing.

-Finding the right provider to suit your individual needs is one of the most important choices you’ll make.
+Finding the right provider to suit your needs is one of the most important choices you’ll make.

 - Read member reviews for multiple treatment providers, including multiple reviews for anyone you’re considering booking a treatment with.